-Both of the Forecast Requirement best practices (“Include uncertainty” and “Assess and report forecast skill”) show a positive trend in adoption, though neither had a statistically significant relationship with publication year (Fig. 6; Table 1).
-Overall, “Include uncertainty” was demonstrated in 45% of papers and “Assess and report forecast skill” was demonstrated in 75% of papers.
-When uncertainty was included in forecasts, the most commonly included uncertainty sources were observation uncertainty (48%), process uncertainty (40%), and parameter uncertainty (35%).
+Of the Forecast Requirement best practices, “Include uncertainty” was demonstrated in 45% of papers and “Report forecast accuracy” was demonstrated in 75% of papers.
+Both of the Forecast Requirement best practices show a positive trend in adoption, though neither had a statistically significant relationship with publication year (Fig. 6; Table 1).
+When uncertainty was included in forecasts (n = 80), the most commonly included uncertainty sources were observation uncertainty (48%), process uncertainty (40%), and parameter uncertainty (35%).
 Driver uncertainty was included in 23% of papers that report uncertainty, and initial condition uncertainty was included in 18%.
-Of the papers that reported uncertainty (n = 80), 55% did not specify a data-driven origin of this uncertainty (e.g., ensemble model parameters, forecasted meteorological driver data) in the text.
-Over 70% of forecasts that did not report forecast evaluation in the text predicted at forecast horizons of at least one year; in comparison, 47% predicted at forecast horizons of at least one year in the dataset as a whole.
+Of the papers that reported uncertainty, 55% did not specify a data-driven origin of this uncertainty (e.g., ensemble model parameters, forecasted meteorological driver data) in the text.
+Only three papers partitioned uncertainty sources (Caughlin et al. 2019, Geremia et al. 2014, Dietze 2017), and all of these papers were published in or after 2014.
+All three papers quantified the influence of process, initial condition, and parameter uncertainty, and one partitioned driver uncertainty.
+Process uncertainty dominated total uncertainty for two papers, while initial condition uncertainty dominated in the third paper.
+Over 70% of forecasts that did not report forecast evaluation in the text (n = 44) predicted at forecast horizons of at least one year; in comparison, 47% predicted at forecast horizons of at least one year in the dataset as a whole.
 As noted in the Methods, the most commonly reported metric of forecast performance was R2.

-Within the Decision Support tier, all three proposed best practices ("Identify an end user", "Make iterative forecasts", "Automate forecasting workflows") showed positive relationships with publication year, but only "Automate forecasting workflows" significantly increased over time (Fig. 6, Table 1).
 Overall, 20% of papers identified an end user, 39% of papers made iterative forecasts, and 11% of papers included automated forecasting workflows.
+All three of these proposed best practices ("Identify an end user", "Make iterative forecasts", "Automate forecasting workflows") in the Decision Support tier showed positive relationships with publication year, but only "Automate forecasting workflows" significantly increased over time (Fig. 6, Table 1).
 Of the papers that mentioned a specific end user (n = 35), 31% mentioned that the end user aided in forecast development and 46% mentioned that forecasts were in use by the end user.
-Data assimilation for iterative forecasts most often updated initial conditions but not parameters of the model (67% of iterative forecasts only updated initial conditions).
+Data assimilation for iterative forecasts most often updated initial conditions but not parameters of the model (67% of the 69 iterative forecasts only updated initial conditions).
 However, data assimilation methods that updated the parameters of the model (not just initial conditions) have increased significantly over time (Table 1).

-Two of the four Research tier practices have increased significantly over time (“Archive forecasts” and “Make data available”; Table 1).
-“Partition uncertainty” has not significantly increased over time, though the only three papers that partitioned uncertainty were published in or after 2014.
+Overall, there was a wide range in the percentage of papers that used Research tier best practices.
+“Make data available” was demonstrated in 25% of papers, “Archive forecasts” was demonstrated in 8% of papers, “Use null model comparisons” was demonstrated in 12% of papers, and “Compare modeling approaches” was demonstrated in 47% of papers.
+Two of the five Research tier practices have increased significantly over time (“Make data available” and “Archive forecasts”; Table 1).
 “Use null model comparisons” was the only practice that has decreased in adoption over time (Fig. 6).
-Overall, there was a wide range in the percentage of papers that used Research tier best practices.
-“Archive forecasts” was demonstrated in 8% of papers, “Make data available” was demonstrated in 25% of papers, “Partition uncertainty” was demonstrated in 2% of papers, and “Use null model comparisons” was demonstrated in 12% of papers.
-For papers that described forecast archiving (n = 15), the most common repository for archived forecasts was Zenodo (used in 20% of papers that archive forecasts); other papers used websites specific to the forecasting project to archive their forecasts.
-All of the papers that partitioned uncertainty (n = 3) quantified the influence of process, initial condition, and parameter uncertainty, and only one partitioned driver uncertainty.
-Process uncertainty dominated total uncertainty for two papers, while initial condition uncertainty dominated in the third paper.
+For papers that described forecast archiving (n = 15), the most common repository for archived forecasts was Zenodo (used in 20% of papers that archive forecasts); other papers used websites or other archives specific to the forecasting project.
+Only two of the seven papers that mentioned archiving forecasts on a website had links that were still functional as of 14 Jun 2021.
 Of the papers that used null models in this study (n = 21), 62% used persistence null models and 48% used climatology null models.
 Two papers used both persistence and climatology null models.
+Of the papers that compared multiple modeling approaches (n = 84), papers compared a median of 3 different approaches (not including null models; mean = 5.4, max = 49).